Rock 95 Super Pool | Rock 95

 Rock 95 Super Pool

-Win a brand new 65” 4K UHD Samsung TV just for watching a Football Game!
+Win a brand new 65” 4K LED Samsung TV & Soundbar just for watching a Football Game!

-Rock 95’s Super Pool is back!
-We’re giving one hundred lucky people the chance to win a brand new 65″ Samsung Curved 4K UHD TV’s valued at $2,400 courtesy of Simcoe Audio Video… Barrie’s premier Audio Video destination!
+Once again we’re giving 100 lucky people the chance to win prizes from Topper’s Pizza and a brand new 65″ Samsung 4K LED Television and Soundbar courtesy of Simcoe Audio Video… Barrie’s premier Audio Video Distention!

-All you have to do is listen to Rock 95 for your chance to win a square on Rock 95 Super Pool Grid.
+Listen to Rock 95 for your chance to win a square on Rock 95’s Super Pool Grid.

-If you get a square and it matches the game’s final score, you win!
+If you get a square and it matches the score at the end of a quarter you can win a prize.
+If your square matches the game’s final score, you win the TV!

-It’s that easy.
+It’s that easy!

 How A Football Squares Work: